nardosashenafi/AirHockeyVision/README.md

 ## Known issues:
 - Start Program button temporarily freezes GUI until camera window is closed with 'q'.
-    - Fix: maybe issue with threading
+    - Fix: Maybe issue with threading.
 - Spamming of Start Program button is not accounted for
     - Fix: if(camera.ret)
+- Clicking the End Program button after closing the camera window does not work properly.
+Should output a warning message.
+    - Fix: Not sure yet.